International Coalition of Sites of Conscience: Members and projects

-The International Coalition of Sites of Conscience has over 250 members.
+As of March 2025, the International Coalition of Sites of Conscience has over 350 members.
 The Coalition organizes its members into seven regions: Africa; Asia; Europe; Latin America & the Caribbean; Middle East and North Africa; North America; and Russia.
 Members conduct joint projects and create exhibits.

 The North American region has collaborated on projects that focus on immigration and the school to prison pipeline.
 They hosted intergenerational dialogue forum which was coordinated with 11 cultural centers in the United States.
 This program was funded by the Institute of Museum and Library Services.
-The National Dialogues on Immigration was a coordinated initiative that involves twenty museums and historic sites to host programming about historical and present-day immigration.
+The National Dialogues on Immigration was a coordinated initiative that involves 20 museums and historic sites to host programming about historical and present-day immigration.

 The Coalition also participated analyzing the display and interpretation of the slave auction block in the town.
 The Coalition hosted a number of public dialogues where the Fredericksburg community talked about the auction block and the history of slavery to determine whether the auction block should be moved to a location where the history of slavery can be more fully told or if it should stay at its location.

+In 2023, the ICSC began a new initiative called the Art of Inclusion: Reimagining Indigenous Representations.
+This is built off a national program titled Reclaiming Native Truth which works to, "foster cultural, social, and policy change by empowering Native Americans".

+The Art of Inclusion: Reimagining Indigenous Representations is a 12-month program.
+This project will reconsider Native American memorials and artwork and how they are mis-represented or outright ignored.
+First, three experts, "a public historian, a Native American artist, and a landscape specialist – will each reimagine a particular Native American monument" (Sites of Conscience, 2022) chosen by public nominations.
+In the next two phases, the ICSC will host discussions on how these sites could be redone, "to develop new tools and approaches for contextualizing Native American monuments and content in their own respective communities" (Sites of Conscience, 2022).
+The first discussion will be a public event for community members and museum professionals.
+The next will be a workshop with 75 museum professionals.
+Both will be in partnership with the Geneva Historical Society.